-Here’s some basic steps to consider after you said ‘Yes’.
+Here’s some Bride Gorgeous Steps to consider after you said ‘Yes’.

 Trust me when I say that organizing a wedding takes a lot of coordination.
 To say the least, you should have a general timeframe to help you pin down vendors, venues, guests.
 If you have someone who you absolutely need to there on your wedding day, having a definite date (well in advanced) could definitely assist them in re-arranging their existing commitments (work or planned holiday).